-With the completion of these projects and the recent introduction of substantial market-opening legislation, particularly in the electricity sector, the energy markets of the Southern Region are expected to be among the most dynamic and fastest-growing in the world.
 Smaller-scale gas infrastructure projects, including Gasoducto del Pacífico, Gas Atacama/Nopel, Norandino/Tocopilla and natural gas distribution networks in Santiago, Concepción and Lima, are also under construction.
+With the completion of these projects and recent introduction of substantial market-opening legislation, particularly in the electricity sector, the energy markets of the Southern Region are expected to be among the most dynamic and fastest-growing in the world.

+The Emergency Generation Program has accelerated the timing for the development of additional transportation capacity in order to meet the projected gas demand for Brazil.
+ESA believes strongly that the most economical way to provide the incremental capacity in the time frame required is through the looping and expansion of BBPL.
+BBPL owns major rights-of-way, has obtained critical clearances for border crossings into Brazil, and has put in place contractual structures that can be modified quickly and efficiently to meet anticipated timetables for the construction of new thermal generation capacity.
+The capital requirements and long lead-times required to develop and construct cross-border greenfield pipeline projects or to find, develop and produce sufficient volumes of new domestic natural gas reserves make it unlikely that either greenfield projects or new Brazilian upstream discoveries will be reliable ways to meet the increased gas demand in the time required.

-Within a few years, the major producing basins of Argentina, Bolivia, Brazil and eventually Peru will be connected by gas transportation capacity to the main demand load centers in Santiago, Lima, Buenos Aires and Southern and Southeastern Brazil.
-The Northern and Northeastern regions of Brazil could form part of a major LNG market spanning from Northern and Northeastern Brazil to Central America, the Caribbean and the Gulf Coast markets, or eventually interconnect with the Southeast region of Brazil through a natural gas pipeline between Vitória and Salvador, or both.
+Within a few years, the major producing basins of Argentina, Bolivia, Brazil and eventually Peru will be connected by gas transportation capacity to the main demand load centers in Santiago, Lima, Buenos Aires and Southern, Southeastern and Midwestern Brazil.
+The Northern and Northeastern regions of Brazil could form part of a major LNG market spanning Northern and Northeastern Brazil to Central America, the Caribbean and the Gulf Coast markets, or eventually could interconnect with the Southeast region of Brazil through a natural gas pipeline between Vitória and Salvador, or both.

 The following map shows the key gas producing basins and pipelines in operation or under construction or in development in South America.
-The map demonstrates that substantial infrastructure required to connect supply and demand is already in place or in advanced development.
+The map below demonstrates that substantial infrastructure required to connect supply and demand is already in place or in advanced development.